 Self-directed IRAs for alternative assets usually carry two types of fees: an ongoing administrative fee and transaction fees.
 Since alternative assets are more complicated than more liquid public investments like stocks, these accounts tend to have higher fees than regular brokerage accounts but they also unlock access to new asset classes.

-- Monthly fee: $10/month for a Starter account, and $25/month for a Pro account.
+- A monthly administrative fee of $10/month for Starter and $25/month for Pro

 Alto also allows you to source your own private deal – for example, participating in a startup’s funding round or investing in local real estate alongside others.
 They’ve built a simple, digital way for you to initiate these investments with a well-staffed support team to help you through the process.